Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Introduction

 In this paper, we focus on actions of the circle $S^1 \cong \mathbb{R}/(2\pi\mathbb{Z})$.
 In this case, the momentum map is a time-independent Hamiltonian function $\Phi:M\rightarrow \mathbb{R}$ whose Hamiltonian vector field $X$, defined by

 generates a $2\pi$-periodic flow.

 Originating in the formalism of classical mechanics, Hamiltonian actions have been extensively studied in mathematics.
-In 1982, Atiyah \cite{atiyah_convexity} and Guillemin--Sternberg \cite{gs_convexity} independently proved the celebrated convexity theorem stating that the image of the momentum map is a convex polytope in $\mathfrak{t}^*$, and that the level sets of the momentum map are connected.
-Shortly thereafter, Delzant \cite{delzant} proved a famous classification theorem, now known as Delzant's classification --- he showed that $2n$-dimensional compact connected Hamiltonian-$T^n$-manifolds are classified up to equivariant symplectomorphisms by their momentum polytopes.
+In 1982, Atiyah~\cite{atiyah_convexity} and Guillemin--Sternberg~\cite{gs_convexity} independently proved the celebrated convexity theorem stating that the image of the momentum map is a convex polytope in $\mathfrak{t}^*$, and that the level sets of the momentum map are connected.
+Shortly thereafter, Delzant~\cite{delzant} proved a famous classification theorem, now known as Delzant's classification --- he showed that $2n$-dimensional compact connected Hamiltonian-$T^n$-manifolds are classified up to equivariant symplectomorphisms by their momentum polytopes.

 Delzant's classification inspired additional equivariant classifications.
-Karshon and Lerman \cite{lerman_karshon} generalized Delzant's classification to non-compact $2n$-dimensional Hamiltonian $T^n$-manifolds.
-In dimension four, Karshon \cite{periodic_hamiltonians} classified compact connected Hamiltonian $S^1$-manifolds in terms of decorated graphs, following earlier works by Audin \cite{audin_paper} and Ahara-Hattori \cite{ahara_hattori}.
-See also Audin's book \cite{audin_book}.
-In a series of papers, Karshon and Tolman \cite{centered_hamiltonians} \cite{tall_uniqueness} \cite{tall_existence} generalized Karshon's result to $2n$-dimensional Hamiltonian $T^{n-1}$-manifolds, whose momentum maps are proper and have reduced spaces of dimension two.
+Karshon and Lerman~\cite{lerman_karshon} generalized Delzant's classification to non-compact $2n$-dimensional Hamiltonian $T^n$-manifolds.
+In dimension four, Karshon~\cite{periodic_hamiltonians} classified compact connected Hamiltonian $S^1$-manifolds in terms of decorated graphs, following earlier works by Audin~\cite{audin_paper} and Ahara-Hattori~\cite{ahara_hattori}.
+See also Audin's book~\cite{audin_book}.
+In a series of papers, Karshon and Tolman~\cite{centered_hamiltonians}~\cite{tall_uniqueness}~\cite{tall_existence} generalized Karshon's result to $2n$-dimensional Hamiltonian $T^{n-1}$-manifolds, whose momentum maps are proper and have reduced spaces of dimension two.
 These spaces are also known as tall complexity one spaces.
-For semitoric integrable systems, see \cite{vu_ngoc_convexity, semitoric_uniqueness, semitoric_existence}.
-For non-abelian compact group actions, see, e.g., \cite{patrick_classifiation, woodward_classification, chiang_classification, knop_classification, knop_conjecture}.
-For Hamiltonian circle actions on symplectic orbifolds, see \cite{orbifold_ham_s1}.
+For semitoric integrable systems, see~\cite{vu_ngoc_convexity, semitoric_uniqueness, semitoric_existence}.
+For non-abelian compact group actions, see, e.g.,~\cite{patrick_classifiation, woodward_classification, chiang_classification, knop_classification, knop_conjecture}.
+For Hamiltonian circle actions on orbifolds, see~\cite{orbifold_ham_s1}, and for Hamiltonian torus actions on orbifolds, see~\cite{lerman_tolman}.